Optical flow: Regularized models

 where $\Delta = \frac{\partial^2}{\partial x^2} + \frac{\partial^2}{\partial y^2}$ denotes the Laplace operator.

 Since the image data is made up of discrete pixels, these equations are discretised.

 Doing so yields a system of linear equations which can be solved for $(u, v)$ at each pixel, using an iterative scheme such as Gauss-Seidel.

 Although, linearising the brightness constancy constraint simplifies the optimisation problem significantly, the linearisation is only valid for small displacements and/or smooth images.
 To avoid this problem, a multi-scale or coarse-to-fine approach is often used.
 In such a scheme, the images are initially downsampled and the linearised Euler-Lagrange equations are solved at the reduced resolution.
 The estimated flow field at this scale is then used to initialise the process at next scale.
 This initialisation process is often performed by warping one frame using the current estimate of flow field so that it is as similar to other as possible.

 An alternate approach is to discretize the optimisation problem and then perform a search of the possible $(u, v)$ values without linearising it.

 This search is often performed using Max-flow min-cut theorem algorithms, linear programming or belief propagation methods.

+These regularized methods typically require manual tuning of the Lagrange multiplier, the so-called regularization parameters.
+There has been some progress in the automatic determination of these parameters in the context of optical flow applied to particle image velocimetry (PIV) data.